SugamAgrawal50/Restaurant-Management/README.md

 # Restaurant-Management
-Restaurant Management API in NODEJS with EXPRESSJS , MongoDB and REDIS for caching
+Restaurant Management API in NODEJS with EXPRESSJS , MongoDB and REDIS for caching.